Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Fork right at post 2 onto a broad path heading west.
 At Park Farm veer right and left to continue in the same direction.
 After crossing a driveway follow the path round to the left to head south, eventually coming to a major path junction near Perrotts Farm.
 Head south-east and turn left on reaching a pond.
 At the next path junction turn right and follow the trail out of the wood onto a wide grassy path across Stagbury Downs to post 15.

 Fork right at the path junction, continuing to follow the Nature Trail.
-The path swings left to head W, in 350m passing a hornbeam coppice stool ③.
-In 150m stay on the main path as it veers right and then left, passing a large old hornbeam ④.
+The path swings left to head W for 500m, passing a hornbeam coppice stool ③ and the third sculpture (the Wardrobe) along the way.
+Stay on the main path as it veers right and then left through a slight dip, passing a large old hornbeam ④.